barronbytes/Learning-to-Code/APIs/OpenAI/README.md

 ### Uploading New Data

 You can add new data for analysis inside the `data folder`.
-Just make sure to follow the same JSON format as the `template_reviews.json` file.
-You will modify the template in two ways.
-First, assign string value to the **product key**.
-Second, assign a list value to the **results key**.
+The folder has three JSON files by default.
+Two contain data for reviews.
+One for a fictitional Zico Coconut Water supplier and another for the NBA.
+Use the third file, `template_reviews.json`, as a template whenever you want to add new reviews for analysis.
+Just make sure you use the same JSON structure.
+You will need to **modify two keys with falsy placeholders**.
+The product key and results key each have default values of "" and [], respectively, and these values should be replaced with a product type string and a list of product review strings.

 ## Development Roadmap